bsllist/bsllist.github.io/README.md

 # The Bullshit Levels List
-<br>The BSLL is a list of Geometry Dash levels that suck ass
+<br>The BSLL is a list of Geometry Dash levels that are bullshit.
+Levels must play very poorly to place.
+There are no difficulty standards